dhruvgupta2112/Quad_Tree/README.md

  		rquery for Performing a range query. knn    for Performing a k-Nearest Neighbor search.
-		help   for Displaying the list of available commands. exiet  for Quit the program
+		help   for Displaying the list of available commands. exit  for Quit the program